Family Law Representation in Salt Lake City, Utah

 In general, attorney fees are not tax-deductible.
 However, if they are incurred trying to collect money, such as suing a former spouse for child support, you may be able to deduct them from your tax return.
 Court fees are never tax-deductible.

-Contact a Family Law Attorney in Utah Who Will Fight for Your Rights
+Contact a Utah Family Law Lawyer Who Will Fight for Your Rights

 Call (801) 441-2388 the talented Utah trial lawyers at Wall & Wall Attorneys At Law or contact us online using our Family Law Attorney contact form to discuss your situation and learn about your legal rights.
 We are an experienced, responsive law firm with the body of knowledge on divorce and family law to help you through the many challenges and concerns about children, assets and debts.
 Our no obligation case review will provide you with the opportunity to have your personal situation reviewed by a professional family law attorney Salt Lake City.